 Representations and Warranties.
-On the Effective Date and on the date of entering into each Transaction, each Party represents and warrants to the other Party that: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation and is qualified to conduct its business in those jurisdictions necessary to perform this Agreement; (ii) the execution and delivery of this Agreement are within its powers, have been duly authorized by all necessary action and do not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (iii) this Agreement constitutes a legal, valid and binding obligation of such Party enforceable against it in accordance with its terms (subject to any equitable defenses); (iv) there are no bankruptcy, insolvency, reorganization, receivership or other similar proceedings pending or being contemplated by it, or to its knowledge threatened against it; (v) there are no suits, proceedings, judgments, rulings or orders by or before any court or any Governmental Authority that could materially adversely affect its ability to perform this Agreement; and (vi) it is an Eligible Contract Participant.
+As of the Effective Date and on the date of entering each Confirmation, each Party represents and warrants to the other as follows: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation and is qualified to conduct its business in those jurisdictions necessary to perform this Agreement; (ii) the execution and delivery of this Agreement are within its powers, have been duly authorized by all necessary action and do not violate any of the terms or conditions in its governing documents or any contract to which it is a party or any Law applicable to it; (iii) this Agreement constitutes a legal, valid and binding obligation of such Party enforceable against it in accordance with its terms (subject to any equitable defenses); (iv) there are no bankruptcy, insolvency, reorganization, receivership or other similar proceedings pending or being contemplated by it, or to its knowledge threatened against it; (v) there are no suits, proceedings, judgments, rulings or orders by or before any court or any Governmental Authority directed specifically to such Party that could materially adversely affect its ability to perform this Agreement; and (vi) it is an Eligible Contract Participant.
 Customer additionally represents and warrants that (vii) it has full power and authority over the provision of energy and other energy-related services to the Facilities, including the selection of a Competitive Supplier; (viii) it is, for each Facility, eligible to participate in retail access under applicable Law and Rules; (ix) it is not, and no Facility is, a "residential customer" or "small commercial customer" under applicable Law and Rules; and (x) it has knowledge and experience in business matters that enable it to evaluate the merits and risks of entering into this Agreement.

 Assignment and Binding Effect.
 Neither Party will assign this Agreement or any of its rights or obligations hereunder without the other Party's prior written consent, which consent will not be unreasonably withheld or delayed.
 Notwithstanding the foregoing, EESI may without Customer's consent (A) assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements; (B) delegate any of its duties to subcontractors; (C) assign this Agreement, in whole or in part, to one of its Affiliates; or (D) assign this Agreement to any Person succeeding to all or substantially all of the assets of EESI provided, in the case of clauses (C) and (D), any such assignee will (i) have a reasonably demonstrable capability to perform all of its assignor's obligations under this Agreement and (ii) agree in writing to be bound by the terms and conditions hereof.
 Assignments or transfers not in compliance with this section will be void and ineffective.
 This Agreement will inure to the benefit of and be binding upon the Parties and their respective successors and assigns.
-No assignment permitted hereunder will relieve a Party of any of its obligations under this Agreement. [add release if no MAC? (note, a release is not provided for in EEI Master)]
+No assignment permitted hereunder will relieve a Party of any of its obligations under this Agreement.